Gemini Israel V

 Series C in 2014

-WalkMe Inc. develops and distributes a cloud-based guidance and engagement platform designed to enhance digital adoption and improve user experience.
-Its Digital Adoption Platform allows organizations to tailor software to meet the needs of employees and customers, while WalkMe Automation simplifies tasks by automating complex processes and eliminating unnecessary clicks.
-Additionally, WalkMe provides solutions for modernizing legacy on-premises platforms and offers security products.
-The platform integrates with various applications, including Salesforce and Workday, and supports sectors such as financial services, healthcare, insurance, retail, software, utilities, and education.
-Founded in 2011 and headquartered in San Francisco, California, WalkMe also has offices in major cities worldwide, including New York, London, and Tokyo.
-WalkMe Inc. operates as a subsidiary of WalkMe, Ltd.
+WalkMe Inc., founded in 2011 and headquartered in San Francisco, California, develops a cloud-based guidance and engagement platform designed to enhance user experience and productivity.
+Their Digital Adoption Platform adapts software to meet the needs of employees and customers, while WalkMe Automation simplifies user experiences by automating complex tasks.
+The company also offers solutions for modernizing legacy desktop applications and enhancing security.
+WalkMe's platform integrates with various systems, including Salesforce and Workday, and serves sectors such as financial services, healthcare, insurance, retail, software, utility, and education.
+With additional offices in New York, Raleigh, London, Tel Aviv-Yafo, Sydney, and Tokyo, WalkMe is a subsidiary of WalkMe Ltd.

 Minute Media